What To Do About Fleas In Your Lexington Home

 How Do They Get In?

 Most people think that fleas will cling to pets and enter the home, which is true, but there are many other ways for fleas to get into the house.
 If there are rodents like mice, rats, and raccoons around your property, they can easily bring fleas into the yard or even into the home.
 Now, if you think that all you have to do is keep rodents out of your house and check your pets for fleas, you've got the wrong idea.

-You see, as soon as fleas get onto your pets or rodents, they lay eggs on their skin.
+You see, as soon as fleas in Lexington get onto your pets or rodents, they lay eggs on their skin.
 So, even after they jump off, your dogs and cats might still be carrying these eggs.
 As they run through the house, your pet will be spreading flea eggs everywhere.
 Once they hatch, you've got a full-blown infestation, which is not a healthy situation to be in.

 The Dangers Of Fleas

 Fleas are dangerous due to their ability to transfer diseases to you, your pets, and your children.
 They'll spread bacteria everywhere throughout your home as they hop around from your curtains to your carpets and furniture.
 The longer these fleas hang around, the higher your risk for incurring a deadly disease.
 That's why spotting an infestation early on is essential to your health.

 So, how can you spot an infestation?
 Since fleas are so hard to see, this can be a difficult task.
 If you have fleas in your home, there should at least be a few that remain on your dog or cat, so you can watch them for signs of discomfort, itching, shaking, or scratching.
 You might also be able to look closely at the floor and see them hopping around.
 As they jump, they can make it into your kitchen and onto your food preparation surfaces, which is obviously a very dangerous situation for every occupant's health.